hr101191/java-vertx/http-ssl-example/README.md

       |-- Client's Cert Signed by the chain of certificates above
 ```

-Your self-signed certificate will contain the whole chain depicted above in ONE certificate.
+For this demo, your self-signed certificate will contain the whole chain depicted above in ONE certificate.
 Simply import the client's self-sign certificate into your truststore

-For self

 Creating truststore for server A:
 ![Alt text](README_IMG/server_a_truststore.PNG?raw=true "server_a_truststore")